 For those in the industry, please follow these links and print these important documents for your reference and distribution to others during harvest and throughout the year.

-Therefore every effort should be made to ensure your property and region remains free of Phylloxera.
+Every effort should be made to ensure all properties and the region remains free of Phylloxera.

 Biosecurity tips during harvest

 Important Phylloxera Protocols to be aware of and spread the word